iosapptransfer/iosapp/README.md

 5. the latest upgrade date must be later than 2019.1.1, please submit a new version for any older one
 6. the latest version must NOT rejected, please submit a new version until no rejection
 7. it must be supported in China Market
+8. it must NOT be a simple webview wrapper, 4 pages should be contained at least